English meaning of the festival

 Holika Dahan is celebrated on the full moon (Purnima) day in Phalguna (the last month in the Hindu calendar).
 Holi (playing colours) is observed a day after Holika Dahan.

 Significance of the festival to Hinduism

 Holi is a celebration in which discrimination of any sort is not permitted to mar the sanctity of the occasion.
-Holi is an occasion in which all participate and celebrate together, irrespective of caste or class.
+Holi is an occasion where all participate and celebrate together, irrespective of caste or class.
 Indeed, this should be the situation for any Hindu festival.
 This is a day of union, when people unite, the rich and the poor, big and small, all embrace and celebrate as equals.